chelsea-hansen/RSV-Interventions/README.md

  4. It is assumed that there was another drop in contacts coinciding with the emergence of the Omicron variant in winter 2021-2022.
 The model will fit the magnitude of this reduction.
  5. It is assumed that following the initial Omicron wave, contacts gradually increased through 2022, returning to pre-pandemic levels by the fall of 2022.

-After completing parts 1 and 2 of the calibration step, you will have a figure that looks like this:
+After completing the calibration step, you will have a figure that looks like this:

 ![eFigure6](https://github.com/user-attachments/assets/c27ea29a-ed46-4487-85e2-308cb51bb718)